bootdotdev/blog/content/education/why-boot-dev-is-not-free.md

 Drawbacks:

 * My incentives are *not* aligned with those of my students.
-The students become of the product.
+The students become the product.
 My incentives wouldn't be to provide the most effective education, but simply to keep eyeballs on the product.

 ### Model #2 - Totally free, donations